18F/pulse/documents/statement_of_work.md

 Initially, we aim to see the HTTPS page to be structured as follows:
   * At the top of the page, an interactive graph displaying the performance across all websites for the metrics defined in the HTTPS subsection.
   * Below the graphic, a report-card-style table displaying all of the .gov domains measured, with one row for each domain.
 The columns will each measure a separate sub-metric.
-The list of sub-metrics is:
+The following is a list of columns:
+    * Domain name (index column)
+    * Agency
+    * Bureau/Component/Office (if applicable)
     * Is HTTPS Enforced?
     * Does the site use SSL?
     * How old is the site's certificate?
     * Does the site use HSTS?
 If so, HSTS Pre-Load?
-  * Each column in the table should have a mouseover tooltip with information about the metric, what it means, why it is important, and a link to a page that explains to CIOs what steps they can take to improve their agency's performance in the selected area
+  * Each column in the table should have a mouseover tooltip with information about the metric, what it means, why it is important, and a link to a page that explains to what steps users can take to improve their agency's performance in the selected area.
+The individual data points should be colored conditionally according to their values (following a system of conditional formatting rules to be developed later) so that users can immediately target poorly-performing websites.
   * Additionally, the following filters should be available:
     * Agency
+    * Bureau/Component/Office (if applicable)
     * Status (Live/Redirect/Inactive)
     * Domains/Subdomains

+The Analytics page should have a structure similar to the HTTPS page, including the graphic and table with a similar look and feel.
+The columns in the Analytics table should be:
+ * Domain name (index column)
+ * Agency
+ * Bureau/Component/Office (if applicable)
+ * Whether or not the domain uses DAP.
+ * Number of pages reported in the last 6 months.
+ * Percentage of subdomains with analytics
+ * Other analytics systems detected